Harry Maguire

-Harry Jacob Maguire (born 5 March 1993) is an English professional footballer who plays as a centre-back for club Manchester United and the England national team.
+Harry Jacob Maguire (born Jacob Harry Maguire; 5 March 1993) is an English professional footballer who plays as a centre-back for club Manchester United and the England national team.

 Maguire came through the youth system at Sheffield United before graduating to the first team in 2011.
 He made 166 appearances for United and was the club's Player of the Year three seasons in succession, also featuring in the PFA Team of the Year for League One as many times.
 In 2014, he transferred to Hull City for £2.5 million, before being loaned to Wigan Athletic in 2015.
 He joined Leicester City in 2017 for an initial fee of £12 million and in the 2017–18 season he played in every minute and was named Player of the season.
 Maguire moved to Manchester United in 2019 for a fee believed to be £80 million, a world-record amount for a defender, and within six months was appointed club captain, a role he held until 2023.

 Maguire played one match for the England national under-21 team in 2012.
 He made his senior debut in 2017, and was chosen for the England squads for the 2018 and 2022 FIFA World Cups, and for UEFA Euro 2020.
 He earned a place in the Team of the Tournament in the latter.

 Early life

-Jacob Harry Maguire was born on 5 March 1993 in Sheffield, South Yorkshire, and was raised in the nearby village of Mosborough.
+Maguire was born on 5 March 1993 in Sheffield, South Yorkshire, and was raised in the nearby village of Mosborough.
 His brothers, Joe and Laurence, are also footballers.
 He attended Immaculate Conception Catholic Primary School in Spinkhill and St Mary's Roman Catholic High School in Chesterfield.
 From 7 to 16 years old, Maguire played as central midfielder for Sheffield United's academy.

+Maguire's birth given name was "Jacob Harry".
+However, when he was three months old, people around began calling him by the nickname "Jakey" instead of the first name Jacob.
+His mother disliked this nickname and had started referring him by the middle name Harry.
+She wanted to swap Maguire's first name and middle name to "Harry Jacob", but due to naming laws, Maguire was only able to do so when he turned 18.